jsreport/jsreport-core/README.md

 ##Extensions auto discovery

-*Not all the extensions supports these method yet.
-We are working on it.*

 jsreport by default auto discovers extensions in the application's directory tree.
 This means jsreport by default searches for files `jsreport.config.js` which describes the extensions and applies all the extensions that are found.

 jsreport extensions auto discovery slows down the startup and can be explicitly overrided using `use` function.